 If you're worried about home safety, getting one of the best home security systems installed is essential.
 These systems can be as thorough or as cheap as you need, and will come with options for installing both wired and wireless systems.
 Most modern systems are wireless, but many providers still offer wired options.
 So, which one is best for you?

 The terms wired and wireless home security systems typically describe two parts of an alarm system – the hardware and the monitoring services.
 For this article, we will be looking at the physical installation of both wired and wireless security systems, and the benefits and drawbacks of each.
-For more information on wireless monitoring services, visit our comparison of the best home security systems.
+If you want to do it yourself, you can check out our guide to the best wireless security cameras.